 Do you recall the discussion about unmet needs?
 Your emotional well-being is not separate from your physical well-being.
 For true self-improvement to happen, an integrative approach must be used.
 That means if you have unmet nutritional or physical needs, your mind and body are out of balance.
 Your body will seek ways to fulfill those needs and your mind may not have what it needs to maintain feelings of peace and contentment.

 This means no matter how often you avoid anger triggers, manage time, meditate or use assertive communication, if you haven’t eaten recently and have low blood sugar, chances are you’ll get irritated and maybe display unhealthy expressions of anger.

-We talked briefly about nutrition and exercise a few lessons ago.
-We’re gong to go over this information again, as we can’t underscore enough how important each area is.
-Below are a few basic guidelines to eating healthy to improve mood and mental health:
+nutrition talked briefly about nutrition and exercise a few lessons ago.
+We’re going to go over this information again, as we can’t underscore enough how important each area is.
+Below are a few basic guidelines for eating healthy to improve mood and mental health:

-- Seek out healthy fats, like those found in avocado, nuts or fish.
-Fats help make up healthy cells, including neurotransmitters, what our brains use to communicate that we are calm, happy, content, etc.
+Seek out healthy fats, like those found in avocado, nuts, or fish.
+Fats help make up healthy cells, including neurotransmitters, which our brains use to communicate that we are calm, happy, content, etc.

 Begin implementing the guidelines above if you haven’t already.
 Eat more vegetables.
 Write your findings down.

 In addition to the food log, begin taking ten minutes out of the day to exercise, if you don’t already have an exercise routine.
 You don’t need to join a gym, pay for a class, or even buy workout clothes.
 Go for a ten-minute jog before or after work.
 Walk up and down a set of stairs for five minutes and then walk briskly for five more minutes.
 Get creative!
 Write down in your log how you feel at the end of the exercise.
 Do you feel content?
 Do you sleep better?